alfarasjb/FinStats/README.md

 #### Video Demo: https://youtu.be/hs_t3B6dDh8

-#### A query engine for generating a statistical summary for a selected stock listed on Yahoo Finance, such as Standard Deviation, Variance, Skewness for a user-specified period.
+#### A query engine for generating financial statistics for a selected stock listed on Yahoo Finance, such as Standard Deviation, Variance, Skewness for a user-specified period.
 The program also displays a histogram, with a distribution curve, and a simple line graph of closing prices for that said period.
 An option to save as pdf is also provided.
 Examples of which can be found [here](https://github.com/alfarasjb/Stocks-In-A-Nutshell/tree/main/exports).

 ![hist](https://github.com/alfarasjb/Stocks-In-A-Nutshell/assets/72119101/27109270-46e3-4d6f-88b7-dcd8f3ed505a)